heavyblotto/memorativa/docs/memorativa-design.md

       ♇ (Pluto)
 ```

-- **Five-Pointed Star**: Represents Venus’ retrograde pentagram, the witch’s mandrake, and human sensory embodiment.
+- **Five-Pointed Star**: Represents Venus' retrograde pentagram, the witch's mandrake, and human sensory embodiment.
 - **Axis**: Venusian love (♀) ↔ Plutonian power (♇) mediated by Solar morality (☉) and Chironic wounding (⚷).

 ## Conceptual time states

-Percept-triplets do not require a time vector to successfully encode a percept into a concept, but a time vector can be added to the percept-triplet to represent conceptual time states:
+Percept-triplets do not require a time vector to successfully encode a percept + concept into a prototype, but a time vector can be added to the percept-triplet to represent conceptual time states:

-- **Mundane time state**: a past or future timestamp that relates to the concept, such as the time and date the percept was added to the system, or the date referenced by the content of the percept, or an imagined future date related to an imagined future event
+- **Mundane time state**: a past or future timestamp that relates to the percept, such as the time and date the percept was added to the system, or the date referenced by the content of the percept, or an imagined future date related to an imagined future event
 - **Quantum time state**: a conceptual state of indeterminate or no time, or immeasurable present time
-- **Holographic time state**: a conceptual time state associated with a percept that is attuned to a reference time, such as a natal chart
+- **Holographic time state**: a conceptual time state paired with a percept that is attuned to a reference time, such as a natal chart

+## Encoded percept-triplet vectors + time states

+The **percept-triplet model** with the addition of **conceptual time state vectors** expands the encoding to include temporal dimensions.

 With the addition of the conceptual time vector to a percept-triplet, the concept can be placed exactly in time and space on the chart.
 One example of a time vector is using the time-date stamp of the entry of the input to the Memorativa system (capturing a mundane time state).

-Without the time state vector, the concept remains in an indefinite *quantum state*.
+Without the time state vector, the percept-triplet remains in an indefinite *quantum state*.
 The quantum time state enables the "tuning" of the placement of the imaginary planet by opportunistically calculating its placement based on potential angular relationships with other planets or nodes.

 Holographic time states connect superimposed charts across time states (past to past, past to future, past to conceptual, conceptual to conceptual, etc.) by using a reference chart against one or more superimposed charts.

-## Encoded percept-triplet vectors + time states

-The **percept-triplet model** with the addition of **conceptual time state vectors** expands the encoding to include temporal dimensions.

 **Percept-Triplet Model**: